BackEndByAlex/salaryscope-api/ROUTE_MAP.md

 **What the data covers:**

-- Salary records from tech jobs — job title, salary, country, company, year, experience level, work setting, etc.
+- Salary records from tech jobs:
+  - job title,
+  - salary,
+  - country,
+  - company,
+  - year,
+  - experience level,
+  - work setting, etc.

 - Four source datasets, each with slightly different fields: `jobs_in_data` (2023–2024 data), `salary_extra`, and `software_pro`.

 **What the API lets you do:**

-- Browse and filter salary records (public — no login required)
+- Browse and filter salary records (public, no login required)
 - Browse jobs, countries, companies, and job categories (public)
 - Create, update, and delete salary records (requires being logged in)
 - Register an account and log in